Microcode: Comparison to VLIW and RISC

 Many RISC and VLIW processors are designed to execute every instruction (as long as it is in the cache) in a single cycle.
 This is very similar to the way CPUs with microcode execute one microinstruction per cycle.
 VLIW processors have instructions that behave similarly to very wide horizontal microcode, although typically without such fine-grained control over the hardware as provided by microcode.
 RISC instructions are sometimes similar to the narrow vertical microcode.

-Microcode has been popular in application-specific processors such as network processors, digital signal processors, channel controllers, disk controllers, network interface controllers, flash memory controllers, graphics processing units, and in other hardware.

 Micro-operations

-Modern CISC implementations, such as the x86 family, decode instructions into dynamically buffered micro-operations with an instruction encoding similar to RISC or traditional microcode.
+Modern CISC implementations, such as the x86 family starting with the NexGen Nx586, Intel Pentium Pro, and AMD K5, decode instructions into dynamically buffered micro-operations with an instruction encoding similar to RISC or traditional microcode.
 A hardwired instruction decode unit directly emits microoperations for common x86 instructions, but falls back to a more traditional microcode ROM containing microoperations for more complex or rarely used instructions.

 For example, an x86 might look up microoperations from microcode to handle complex multistep operations such as loop or string instructions, floating-point unit transcendental functions or unusual values such as denormal numbers, and special-purpose instructions such as CPUID.

+Alternate meanings of "microcode"

+PDP-8

+The PDP-8 is a family of 12-bit minicomputers that was launched Digital Equipment Corporation in 1965.
+The OPR (OPeRate) instruction was said to be "microcoded."
+This did not mean what the word means today, but meant that each bit of the instruction word specifies a certain action, and the programmer could achieve several actions in a single instruction cycle by setting multiple bits.
+Examples of these actions are: clear accumulator, complement accumulator, rotate right, rotate right twice, and byte swap.

+Embedded firmware

+Some hardware vendors, notably IBM and Lenovo, use the term microcode interchangeably with embedded firmware.
+In this context, all code within a device is termed microcode, whether it is microcode or machine code.
+For instance, updates to a hard disk drive's microcode may encompass updates to both its microcode and firmware.
+Embedded firmware has been popular in application-specific processors such as network processors, digital signal processors, channel controllers, disk controllers, network interface controllers, flash memory controllers, graphics processing units, and in other hardware.